chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 -------------------
-Settling particles
+Settling Particles
 -------------------

-In this section we show the difference of the parameter file ``settling_particles.prm`` needed to settle the particles with the same gravity direction as the pneumatic conveying simulation.
+In this section we show the difference of the parameter file ``settling-particles.prm`` needed to settle the particles with the same gravity direction as the pneumatic conveying simulation.
 Also, many sections related to the loading are not needed such as the the insertion info, the floating walls, and the solid objects.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~